ros-infrastructure/rosdoc2/README.md

 ### Build documentation for a ROS 2 package

-To generate the documentation for almost any ROS 2 package, first build the package locally, then run this command replacing the arguments with appropriate directories:
+To generate the documentation for almost any ROS 2 package, run this command replacing the arguments with appropriate directories:

 ```
 rosdoc2 build \